umd-project/umd-docs/viewingumd.md

 ### How do we access the app
 {: .subtitle}
 UMD Apps are available for multiple platforms.
-Download based on your device and OS.
-(Downloads)(./downloads.md)
+Download based on your device OS.
+[Downloads sections](./downloads.md)

 #### How do we view files from the app
 {: .subtitle}